syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/mac-installer/how-to-install.md

 ## Step-by-Step Installation

-The steps below shows how to install the Essential Studio&reg; ASP.NET Core - EJ2 Mac installer.
+The steps below shows how to install the Essential Studio<sup style="font-size:70%">&reg;</sup> ASP.NET Core - EJ2 Mac installer.

 1. Locate the downloaded dmg file and open the file by double click on it.